rsms/colang/src/website/index.md

 Co is a simple programming language developed as a hobby.
-Co programs can be compiled to native executables and WebAssembly modules, or run directly in its JIT.
+Co programs can be compiled to native executables and WebAssembly modules, or run directly through its JIT compiler.

 ## Syntax